 Order blood pressure medication without seeing your GP.
 Our quick and easy service provides a convenient way of getting a repeat supply of your medication.
 When you place your order, we will ask you to fill in a brief questionnaire, so our doctor can review your case.

-We can prescribe the most common medications for hypertension such as Amias®, Losartan, Lisinopril and Ramipril (among others).
+We prescribe all common medications for hypertension including Amias®, Losartan, Lisinopril and Ramipril.

 |Ramipril, Perindopril, Lisinopril, Losartan, Enalapril, Felodipine, Lercanidipine, Bisoprolol, Atenolol, Amlodopine||from 2.5mg to 100mg||3 month supply||£19.99|

 |Amias||4mg/8mg/16mg||3 month supply||from £44.99|

 Blood pressure tests measure the force with which your heart pumps your blood around your body.
 Ideally your blood pressure should be below 120 over 80 (120/80mmHg).
 This reduces your chances of having a stroke or getting heart disease.
 High blood pressure, also sometimes known as hypertension, is generally considered to be 140/90 or above.
 If you have high blood pressure over a long period of time, it can mean that you are more likely to have a stroke or heart disease.